camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ```

 ### External Task
 An external task is written into a list.
 From there an external task worker can fetch and lock it using Camunda's REST API.
-Hence the external task workers are deployed independly.
-They are language independ.
+Hence the external task workers are deployed independently.
+They are language independent.
 There is a [list with available clients in different languages](https://github.com/camunda/awesome-camunda-external-clients).
 This project uses the JavaScript external task client.

 :file_folder:
-Note: The explaination divides the code in different pieces to outline the different concepts.
+Note: The explanation divides the code in different pieces to outline the different concepts.
 The full code example can be found within the project (Make-Rest-Calls-From-Camunda-Example/SearchContributorService/service.js)

 With the usage of the External Task client it is possible to get variables of the process.
-Those are then used to make a REST call in Java Script code:
+Those are then used to make a REST call in Javascript code:

 ```javascript
 client.subscribe("searchContributors", async function({ task, taskService }) {

     const repoName = task.variables.get("repoName");
     const repoOwner = task.variables.get("repoOwner");

 const url = "https://api.github.com/repos/"+ repoOwner +"/" + repoName + "/contributors"
 console.log(url)